-If you are looking forward to setting up your business with a virtual private server or dedicated server, you have a crucial choice to make and even more important is that which company you choose to host.
+If you are looking forward to setting up your business or implementing the next best ecommerce strategy on your ecommerce website, with a virtual private server or dedicated server, you have a crucial choice to make and even more important is that which company you choose to host.
 It also involves how much money you wish to spend according to your comfort.

 Moreover, it considers the control you have on your server and how much work you intend to put on it.